Hotmoka/hotmoka/README.md

 cannot pass as argument a value of the non-exported type io.takamaka.family.Person
 ```

-Command `Moka call` requires to specify the payer of the transaction (our account),
+Command `moka call` requires to specify the payer of the transaction (our account),
 the receiver of the call (the `Person` object created previously) and the name of the
 method to call (`toString`), followed by the actual arguments of the call, if any.

 As you can see above, the result is deceiving.

 This exception occurs when we try to pass the `Person` object